 Find a medical trade school near you or an online college with accredited LPN training programs.
 Use the search application to choose a school, thy’ll call you to answer your questions.

-Livensed Vocational Nursing programs are a blend of classroom and clinical.
+How Do I Become an LPN?
+Licensed practical or vocational nursing programs are a blend of classroom and clinical schoolwork.
 Classroom courses will include subjects such as biology, pharmacology and nursing.
 Once their nursing program is complete the student then will take the licensing exam called National Council Licensure Examination for Practical Nurses.
 From there, once they have completed their degree and license.

-Schools Offering LPN/LVN Courses
+Colleges with LPN/LVN Courses